Multiple scattering suppression for in vivo optical coherence tomography measurement using B-scan-wise multi-focus averaging method: Introduction

 Although the aberration diverse method and MFA perform well on static samples, such as static phantom and postmortem samples, its application to \invivo measurement still poses a great challenge.
 Because these methods rely on coherent (i.e., complex) averaging of multiple volumes, the phases of these volumes should be consistent.
 In other words, the sample should be highly stable during the multiple volumetric acquisition, which usually takes a few tens of seconds.

 In this work, we propose a new version of the MFA method, referred to as the B-scan-wise-MFA (B-MFA) method for MS suppression in \invivo measurement.
 This new method sequentially acquires multiple cross-sectional OCT frames, instead of volumes, with different defocus.
 The defocus of each frame is corrected by applying a one-dimensional (1-D) version of computational refocusing, and all defocus-corrected frames are coherently averaged to reduce the MS signals.
 Note that throughout the manuscript, a single cross-sectional scan is denoted as a frame, while a B-scan refers to a set of frames acquired at the same location.
 This method requires phase stability only during the acquisition time of a few frames (i.e., a B-scan), not of volumes, so the required stable time is typically less than 100 ms. Hence, this method is applicable to \invivo measurement.
 The performance of the B-MFA method was validated by measuring a scattering phantom and \invivo small fish.
+We also discuss the optimization of parameters for the B-MFA method, the artifacts related to 1-D computational refocusing, and their impact on the final images.